Jobs That Don’t Require A Degree — We’ve Got Those

 As fall settles in, students all over the country are heading back to school to earn an expensive degree that takes years to complete.
 Some students bypass college in search of jobs that don’t require a degree, leaving them without the burden of college debt.

 College isn’t for everyone, and that’s okay.
 What’s important is gaining a skill set so you can provide for yourself throughout your lifetime.
 There are plenty of jobs that don’t require a degree within the crane industry.
-When referencing salary info for these jobs that don’t require a degree, note these are straight pay estimates and they don’t include any overtime pay.
+When referencing salary info for these high-paying jobs you can get without a college degree, note these are straight pay estimates and they don’t include any overtime pay.

 NCCCO Certified Signalperson